OlaQla/RedWine/README.md

 #### Functionality

-Charts component presents many interesting information across many years about wine production, consumption, import and export ... in form of interactive, easy to read and understand charts.
+Charts component presents many interesting information across many years about wine production, consumption, import,export and Wineyard surface area in form of interactive, easy to read and understand charts.

 #### Implementation details

-Charts compont presents data downloaded from ... in form of csv files that were preprocessed before importing to a project.
+Charts compont presents data downloaded from oiv.int in form of csv files that were preprocessed before importing to a project.
 Implementation relies on d3plus which wraps d3js library.
 Before each chart is drawn data is loaded using either jquery ajax call or csv function from d3js.
 In some of the charts data is rearranged with javascript code before being passed to d3plus.
 Chart showing world map with growing area is using topojson information for countries geometry and is presented in an iframe because of immature responsivness implementation in alpha (current) version of d3plus.

 ### _Quiz_